-WWE News: WWE Edited WWE RAW So People Feel Sorry For Roman Reigns After He Wins Most Hated Wrestler Award
+WWE News: WWE Edited ‘WWE RAW’ So People Feel Sorry For Roman Reigns After He Wins Most Hated Wrestler Award

 This was not ignored by the WWE it seems.
 Funny enough, WWE had Roman Reigns drop the WWE United States Championship a week ago to Chris Jericho.
 Chris had never won this particular title before, so it was a huge accomplishment for his career.
 Fans would go on to cheer for Jericho beating Reigns.
 However, if the world is honest regarding this, then they know anyone beating Roman for that title would have been cheered, good or bad guy character.

 This was beloved by the local crowd, which was heard live on WWE RAW.
 Every fan heard it and saw it.
-However, the WWE may have thought they could pull a fast one and change history so it was reported that the crowd was upset about the Roman Reigns loss rather than happy about it.
+However, the WWE may have thought they could pull a fast one and change history, so it was reported that the crowd was upset about the Roman Reigns loss rather than happy about it.
 They actually edited the ending of WWE RAW to reflect this in fans to draw sympathy and possible love for Roman.

 It should go without saying that the internet picked up on this and quickly pointed out the obvious change when comparing it to the original footage.
 Fans took this as WWE yet again trying to desperately get Roman Reigns over so much that they are willing to edit out fan reactions.
 They want to make people believe that Reigns is loved so that they will cheer for him.